forrestjgq/lsp/thread/pwpt/pthread3.md

 > A condition variable wait always returns with the mutex locked.

-That's why condition variables exist.
-A condition variable is a "signaling mechanism" associated with a mutex and by extension is also associated with the shared data protected by the mutex.
-Waiting on a condition variable atomically releases the associated mutex and waits until another thread signals (to wake one waiter) or broadcasts (to wake all waiters) the condition variable.
+That's why *condition variables* exist.
+A condition variable is a "signaling mechanism" associated with a mutex and by extension is also associated with the shared data protected by the mutex. *Waiting* on a condition variable atomically releases the associated mutex and waits until another thread *signals* (to wake one waiter) or *broadcasts* (to wake all waiters) the condition variable.
 The mutex must always be locked when you wait on a condition variable and, when a thread wakes up from a condition variable wait, it always resumes with the mutex locked.

-The shared data associated with a condition variable, for example, the queue "full" and "empty" conditions, are the predicates we talked about in Section 3.1.
+The shared data associated with a condition variable, for example, the queue "full" and "empty" conditions, are the *predicates* we talked about in Section 3.1.
 A condition variable is the mechanism your program uses to wait for a predicate to become true, and to communicate to other threads that it might be true.
 In other words, a condition variable allows threads using the queue to exchange information about the changes to the queue state.

-> Condition variables are for signaling, not for mutual exclusion.
+> Condition variables are for *signaling*, not for mutual exclusion.

 Condition variables do not provide mutual exclusion.
 You need a mutex to synchronize access to the shared data, including the predicate for which you wait.
 That is why you must specify a mutex when you wait on a condition variable.
 By making the unlock atomic with the wait, the Pthreads system ensures that no thread can change the predicate after you have unlocked the mutex but before your thread is waiting on the condition variable.

 Why isn't the mutex created as part of the condition variable?
 First, mutexes are used separately from any condition variable as often as they're used with condition variables.
 Second, it is common for one mutex to have more than one associated condition variable.
 For example, a queue may be "full" or "empty."
 Although you may have two condition variables to allow threads to wait for either condition, you must have one and only one mutex to synchronize all access to the queue header.

 A condition variable should be associated with a single predicate.
 If you try to share one condition variable between several predicates, or use several condition variables for a single predicate, you're risking deadlock or race problems.
 There's nothing wrong with doing either, as long as you're careful-but it is easy to confuse your program (computers aren't very smart) and it is usually not worth the risk.
-I will expound on the details later, but the rules are as follows: First, when you share a condition variable between multiple predicates, you must always broadcast, never signal; and second, signal is more efficient than *broadcast*.
+I will expound on the details later, but the rules are as follows: First, when you share a condition variable between multiple predicates, you must always *broadcast*, never *signal;* and second, *signal* is more efficient than *broadcast*.

 Both the condition variable and the predicate are shared data in your program; they are used by multiple threads, possibly at the same time.
 Because you're thinking of the condition variable and predicate as being locked together, it is easy to remember that they're always controlled using the same mutex.
-It is possible (and legal, and often even reasonable) to signal or broadcast a condition variable without having the mutex locked, but it is safer to have it locked.
+It is possible (and legal, and often even reasonable) to *signal* or *broadcast* a condition variable without having the mutex locked, but it is safer to have it locked.

 Figure 3.4 is a timing diagram showing how three threads, thread 1, thread 2, and thread 3, interact with a condition variable.
 The rounded box represents the condition variable, and the three lines represent the actions of the three threads.